sethgreen23/Codewars.com_mySolutions/JS/README.md

 # EqualSidesOfArray
 You are going to be given an array of integers.
 Your job is to take that array and find an index N where the sum of the integers to the left of N is equal to the sum of the integers to the right of N. If there is no index that would make this happen, return -1.

+# MiddleCharacter
+Write a function which return the middle character of a string if the string has a odd length - and the middle two chars if it has even length.